gu-wei-x/sbolt/doc/en/syntax.md

 ## Basic Syntax

-disguise template supports rust and uses the `@` symbol to transition from HTML content to `rust` code. disguise generate `rust` expressions at build stage to be envaluated later at runtime.
-When an `@` symbol is followed by disguise [keywords](./keywolds.md), it transitons into specific markup.
+sbolt template supports rust and uses the `@` symbol to transition from HTML content to `rust` code. sbolt generate `rust` expressions at build stage to be envaluated later at runtime.
+When an `@` symbol is followed by sbolt [keywords](./keywolds.md), it transitons into specific markup.
 Otherwise, it transitions into HTML text.
 To escap an `@` symbol in markup, use a second `@` symbol:

 - **escape `@`:** use double `@`.
     ```